 The EUFEPS Network on Veterinary Medicines

 The Network on Veterinary Medicines is one of the youngest among the already existing specified EUFEPS Networks.
-So far, a group of 20 scientists from academia and industry have expressed their interest in actively participating in the Network with 5 colleagues building the steering group which is accountable for organizing the launching process of this project.
-A position paper describing the aims and prospects of the Network in more detail has recently been published.
+So far, a group of 20 scientists from academia and industry have expressed their interest in actively participating in the Network with 8 colleagues building the Steering Group which is accountable for organizing this project and keep it going.
+The Steering Group comprises academics from different (veterinary) universities in the EU, Turkey, the U.S.A. and the EUFEPS Senate.
+Position papers describing the aims and prospects of the Network in more detail have recently been published [1, 2].

 The creation of a Network on Veterinary Medicines was prompted by the straight ambition of EUFEPS to bring together pharmaceutical societies as well as academic, industrial, and regulatory scientists engaged in drug research and development, drug regulation and in education of professionals on the one hand and the manifold related issues specifically linked to veterinary medicines on the other.
 In addition, many problems resulting from the use of veterinary drugs are inherently connected to human medicine, for instance antimicrobial resistance problems, environmental concerns and aspects of public health.
 Many concerns result from the common use of pharmacological substances both in human and veterinary medicine, thus, substantiating the “One-Health-Concept”.